arslanmusaddiq/1DT308-Introductory-Project/labs/4_iot_traffic_light.md

-# Connect traffic light to the internet
+# Lab 4 - Connect traffic light to the internet
 This assignment is a direct continuation of lab 2

 ## Rules